Does a Local Plan require a sustainability appraisal?

 The results should be presented in a Sustainability Appraisal report alongside drafts of the Local Plan for pubic consultation.

-The Local Plan may also require a Habitats Regulation Assessment, as set out in the Conservation of Habitats and Species Regulations 2010 (as amended) if it is considered to have likely significant effects on European habitats or species located in the vicinity (including outside the Planning Authority's area).
+The Local Plan may also require a Habitats Regulation Assessment, as set out in the Conservation of Habitats and Species Regulations 2010 (as amended) if it is considered to have likely significant effects on European habitats or species located in the vicinity (including outside the local planning authority's area).